 Coontie Palm (Zamia pumila)

-Coontie Palms are native to Georgia and although a cold-hardy cycad, it produces palm-like feathery foliage.
+Coontie Palms are the last native Georgia palm trees on this list and although a cold-hardy cycad, it produces palm-like feathery foliage.
 It withstands winter lows of 20℉ and brief dips down to 15℉.

 Weathering Fickle Weather Conditions